openwebdocs/mdn-bcd-collector/docs/custom-tests.md

 ```

 > [!NOTE]
-> If the specified `ident` cannot be found, the code will be replaced with a error to throw indicating as such.
+> If the specified `ident` cannot be found, the code will be replaced with an error to throw indicating as such.

 ## Use ES3 features